+The TOE does not include any network infrastructure components between the computers that comprise the distributed TOE.
 The security target assumes that any network connections, equipment, and cables are appropriately protected in the TOE security environment.

 2.4 TOE Security Services